Shopify/semian/README.md

 query returns, it puts the ticket back into the pool.
-If you have `n` tickets, and the `n + 1` worker tries to acquire a ticket to query the resource it'll wait for `timeout` seconds to see if a ticket comes available, otherwise it'll raise `Semian::Timeout`.
+If you have `n` tickets, and the `n + 1` worker tries to acquire a ticket to query the resource it'll wait for `timeout` seconds to see if a ticket comes available, otherwise it'll raise `Semian::TimeoutError`.

 By failing fast, this solves the problem of one slow database taking your platform down.
 The busyness of the external resource determines the `timeout` and ticket count.
-You can also rescue `Semian::Timeout` to provide fallback values, such as showing an error message to the user.
+You can also rescue `Semian::TimeoutError` to provide fallback values, such as showing an error message to the user.

 A subset of workers will still be tied up on the slow database, meaning you are